Skip to main content

 A clogged filter restricts airflow, forcing your system to work harder to cool your home.
 Not only does this spike your electric bill, but it can also cause your evaporator coils to freeze over.

 • Elevate Tip: Check your filter monthly.
 If it looks grey and dusty, swap it out.
 If you have pets or allergy sufferers in the house, consider changing it every 4 weeks.
+This effects your indoor air quality.

 2. Clear Your Condensate Drain Line